IoT-Smart-Greenhouse/iot-greenhouse-controller-pcb/README.md

 - Support of a water flow sensor to measure dispensed water with an accuracy of a couple of ml
 - Pump Control interface to control 12V water pumps or relais to control 120/240V pumps
 - Camera Interface to connenct a low cost OV2640 or OV5640 camera module
+- SD Card interface to store Photos and historical sensor data
 - Plenty of 5V Analog Input pins (via Daisy-Chaining you can connect 8/16/24/32... sensors to the main unit) to connect low cost capacitve soil moisture sensors (e.g. https://amzn.eu/d/bsQ1Nxg)
 - Plenty of digital output pins to control external components like LED light strings, solenoid water valves, fans etc.
 - interfaces to control two low cost stepper motors (e.g. 28BYJ-48) with ULN2003 driver (4 pin stepper driver) (e.g. https://amzn.eu/d/im3X76l)